-It can save you time and money, and brings your care closer to home.
+It’s easy, can save you time and money, and brings your care closer to home.

 Am I suitable for a video-consultation?

-The usual consultation fees apply.
+The usual consultation fees apply for most people.

 All you need is to be connected to the internet with a device that contains a camera and microphone, such as a smart phone, a laptop or a computer.
 When you book your appointment, our administration team will send you a link to check your equipment a few days before your appointment.

 HOW DO I START MY VIDEO-CALL APPOINTMENT